 I mention this because prior to directing and writing Phantasm (1979), Don Coscarelli was shooting kid movies, like Kenny and Co, in which he showed a real knack for connecting with 70s-style sci fi fan reproabates -- the ones like me, who would have punched you in the face rather than admit they cried at E.T.

-In the Spielbergian make-over of children's horror films in the 80s, kids lost that edge of looming responsibility and unpleasant decisions due to being overprotected.
-But in the 70s we knew we weren't safe, and felt exposed to the dangers around us.
+In the Spielbergian make-over of children's horror films in the 80s, kids lost that edge of looming responsibility and being faced with inescapable due dates with destiny.
+But in the 70s we knew we weren't safe, and felt exposed to the dangers around us, but it made us sharp.
 All the joys of life were outdoors, ideally at night.
 When we had to sleep we clutched toy guns the way priests clutch crosses in the thick of an exorcism.
 Today's parents think any kid with a gun is going to cause a Columbine, anything too scary will give them nightmares.
-So fucking what?!
+So fucking what if they do?!
 They should have nightmares!
 Kids are already scared, if they have any brains.
+Shit is scary out there.
 Spooky movies just remind them to stay on their guard, to not let the sameness of modern life trick them into slackening their grip.
-Let the adults take the facade of death, the mausoleums and funerals, at face value, as kids we saw deeper, we noticed the little details and that nothing is ever as it seems.
+Let the adults take the facade of death, the mausoleums and funerals, at face value, as kids we saw deeper, we noticed the little details, and we knew nothing was ever as safe as it seems.

-In its fuzzy horror glory, Coscarelli's Phantasm is mythos is totally unified even its freeform reversals and misdirections.
+In its fuzzy horror glory, Coscarelli's Phantasm's mythos is totally unified even its freeform reversals and misdirections.
 Once can connect it to Lovecraft as well more recent 'nonfiction' writers like David Icke, Nigel Kerner, who theorize that after death our newly separated souls might be intercepted by a demonic force before we reach the white light, and then used as fuel for UFOs, or ground up for experiments and recycling.
-The main Phantasm bad guy (Angus Scrimm) known only as The Tall Man turns souls into weapons (the spiked, silver balls) and stores the crushed down bodies into kegs for easy shipping home to his dimension through a tuning fork gateway (the use of sound vibrations to transfer between dimensions is also legitimate weird theory, underlying the building of pyramids by using sound vibration to convert huge stones to weightless floating states).
+Our souls could be picked over like the bloodless cattle mutilations.
+The main Phantasm bad guy (Angus Scrimm) known only as The Tall Man turns souls into weapons (the spiked, silver balls) and stores the crushed down bodies into kegs for easy shipping home to his dimension through a tuning fork gateway --the use of sound vibrations to transfer between dimensions is also legitimate weird theory, 'acoustic levitation' which ascribes the building of pyramids by using sound vibration to convert huge stones to weightless floating states.

 A great example of a real case near-death experience (NDE) that fits this bill pretty well can be found in Nick Redfern's Final Events. "(Paul) Garratt said that he was confronted by a never-ending, light blue, sandy landscape that was dominated by a writhing mass of an untold number of naked human beings, screaming in what sounded like torturous agony" the sky was filled with pulsing flying saucer crafts, he watched them stop above the people